Photo Credit: Keith Kanoti, Maine Forest Service, Bugwood.org

 Open pollen cones

-One or more open, fresh, male pollen cones (strobili) are visible on the plant.
+One or more open, fresh pollen cones (male strobili) are visible on the plant.
 Cones are considered "open" when the scales have spread apart to release pollen.
 Do not include wilted or dried cones that have already released all of their pollen.

 What percentage of all fresh pollen cones (unopened plus open) on the plant are open?